 MCREA estimates that an Apprentice Lineworker can typically expect a starting wage upwards of $20 per hour, with the Journeyman Lineman earning potential of around $32 per hour.
 Typically, line workers also receive medical insurance, a pension plan, life insurance, and a retirement savings plan.

 Qualified applicants must reside within the boundaries of Morgan County REA’s service area, and is attending or will attend an approved lineworker training program as a full-time student.
 MCREA’s service area boundary in northeastern Colorado includes all of Morgan County and portions of Logan, Weld, Adams, Arapahoe and Washington counties.

 Scholarship recipients are selected by a committee comprised from the MCREA Operations Department.
 The committee’s decisions are based on a number of factors, including academics, school and community participation, work experiences, and a student statement of goals and aspirations.
+In addition to the application, candidates will be required to participate in an interview process prior to selection for the scholarship.
 The scholarship recipients are not required to work at Morgan County REA after graduating lineworker school.
 There are no age restrictions to apply for the Lineworker Scholarships.